-- 1. Recognize the forces and their related laws of mechanics in static and dynamic conditions. - 2.
-Analyze the forces and their motions on particles, rigid bodies and structures. - 3.
-Solve the moment of inertia of any section and masses for the structural members. - 4.
-Study the dynamics of particles. - 5.
-Appreciate the elements of rigid body dynamics.
+- 1) Understand the forces and its related laws of mechanics in static and dynamic conditions. - 2) Analyze the forces and its motions on particles, rigid bodies and structures. - 3) Solve the moment of inertia of any section and masses for the structural members.